 — Success at River Club will likely rise and fall with your iron game.
 The fairways are open, so avoiding the water or sand that often guard greens is the key to posting a score you will want to tell your buddies about.

-— The scariest shot of the day is the tee shot on the par 3 14th hole, an island green.
+— The scariest shot of the day is the tee shot on the par 3 14th hole (pictured right), an island green.
 The hole plays 149 yards from the white tees and there is plenty of room to hit the ball, but there is a mental hurdle to be cleared on any island green (as the diver who retrieves golf balls from the water can attest).
 Conversely, the par 4 fourth hole, playing just 339 yards, should be a stress free challenge (if such a thing exists on the golf course).

 To clear something else up, no, River Club doesn’t play along the nearby Waccamaw River.